UCSD-FA23CSE240A/cse240a-fa23-cache-simulator/README.md

 1. **MIPS R10K** - [Reference Manual](https://ieeexplore.ieee.org/abstract/document/491460?casa_token=xRyemPMXCU4AAAAA:qMm86PcKveY_y6TAegQChllzSccO4b6ILZRKKEeO_ml4HjQfav6hBbHDJeHR0TeXZCUPyjOpFQ):
    * I$: 32KB, 2-way, 2 cycles hit latency
    * D$: 32KB, 4-way, 2 cycles hit latency
-   * L2: 128KB, 8-way, off-chip, 50 cycles hit latency, inclusive(we are not testing inclusivity)
+   * L2: 128KB, 8-way, off-chip, 50 cycles hit latency, inclusive
    * 128B block size
    * `./cache --icache=128:2:2 --dcache=64:4:2 --l2cache=128:8:50 --blocksize=128 --memspeed=100`
 2. **Alpha A21264** - [Reference Manual](https://course.ece.cmu.edu/~ece447/s15/lib/exe/fetch.php?media=21264hrm.pdf):
    * I$: 64KB, 2-way, 2 cycles hit latency
    * D$: 64KB, 4-way, 2 cycles hit latency
-   * L2: 8MB, direct-mapped, off-chip, 50 cycles hit latency, inclusive(we are not testing inclusivity)
+   * L2: 8MB, direct-mapped, off-chip, 50 cycles hit latency, inclusive
    * 64B block size
    * `./cache --icache=512:2:2 --dcache=256:4:2 --l2cache=16384:8:50 --blocksize=64 --memspeed=100`

 You need to make sure that your output matches this configuration output with 2% of error margin.
 There will be some more hidden test cases which will test the simulator against some other configurations.

-You can test using the same docker image as Project 1, the image name is `TODO` The commands to run this would be the same as before: `docker pull TODO` to pull the image, `docker run -it -v TODO` to run it on your local machine.
+We provide docker environment as the autograder, the image name is `TODO` The commands to run this would be the same as before: `docker pull TODO` to pull the image, `docker run -it -v TODO` to run it on your local machine.

+## Prefetching
+You also need implement prefetching that enhance the performance of the cache access.
+Your goal would be to get at least some performance improvement on some traces with some cache setup.

 ## Traces